raj-open/grades/examples/README.md

     ```

 Alternative, esp. for those who prefer to work with the code in an open source manner (e.g. to modify parts of it),
-one can clone the repository and run the example script as follows:
+one can clone the repository and run the example script as follows:[^1]

 1. Clone or download this repository.